Here's the main distilleries you can visit when staying in Inverness for 2020. Information correct as of September 2020.

 If you are touring some of these distilleries and enjoying a wee dram, please have a designated driver in your vehicle so that everyone can stay safe.

 The Malt Room is tucked in the alleyway leading to the Victorian Market in Church Street.
 It was the first dedicated whisky bar in Inverness.
-You can visit the downstairs bar any day (open 5pm - 1am) everyday and 12pm-1am Saturday and You can book the upstairs tasting room for private bookings with customers able to book for 4 hour sessions.
+It also has a tasting room for private bookings.

 The Angel's Share is a Whisky and Gin bar overlooking the river.
 It is located on Ness Walk right opposite Inverness castle (above Prime restaurant).
 Cocktails and sharing platters (Highland cheeses, Seafood, Meat, Vegetarian) also available.
-Open Thursday - Sunday from 5pm til late.
+Open Thursday - Sunday.
 Book a table online.

 If you want to take something home with you, pay a visit to The Whisky Shop in Bridge Street in the city centre.
 Open daily.